Golden Developing Solutions In - GuruFocus.com

-FORT LAUDERDALE, FL / ACCESSWIRE / November 8, 2022 / Golden Developing Solutions Inc. (OTC Pink:DVLP), is an emerging fully reporting company in the Health and Wellness marketplace.
+FORT LAUDERDALE, FL / ACCESSWIRE / November 10, 2022 / Golden Developing Solutions Inc. (OTC PINK:DVLP), is a holding company in the Health and Wellness marketplace, that focuses on acquiring companies/pharmacies delivering pharmaceuticals and specialty medicines with rapid delivery services and adequate medical support in the United States, today announced that it as closed its 3rd and 4th acquisition in the past two months.

-"Today we announced are next acquisition target LOI has been executed by all parties.
-Bringing this company into our family will more than double our size, and place us with an important logistical revenue producing asset.
-The journey is exciting and continues at full speed.", says Stavros Triant, DVLP ceo.
+The Company announced it has acquired Bushnell Pharmacy LLC, a Florida LLC on October 7, 2022 and also acquired Sai Siva Healthcare, LLC, a Florida LLC, on that same date.
+Both transactions were Asset Purchase & Sale Agreements.

+- Stavros Triant, CEO of DVLP, said: "With 4 acquisitions now completed, the company projects revenues can be in excess of $100m per year.
+We believe that these acquisitions will provide an increasing growth of revenues in this and coming years."

 Forward-Looking Statements